 Tip: Try to avoid the hawkers in the square outside the Pantheon.
 If you’re need of espresso or gelato to revitalize yourself, there’s a few great choices just around the corner from the Pantheon.

-This lively market square is bustling with vendors of fresh produce and flowers (hence its name fiori).
+The lively Campo de’ Fiori market square is bustling with vendors of fresh produce and flowers (hence its name fiori).
 There’s also stalls of clothing, jewelry, toys and trinkets.
 You can spend a wonderful few hours exploring the kiosks for gifts for home.

 Kids will love it if you give them some Euros to spend in the market.
 It’s one of the best things to do in Rome with kids.
 The price for an Italia or Roma soccer jersey may be cheaper here than on more high-brow streets in other neighbourhoods.
 If you’re wondering about prices in general, check out my friend Tamara’s article on the cost of a family trip to Italy.